Fitness Centre Policies

 Personal bags and belongings are not permitted in the fitness area or pool deck.
 Please bring a quality lock to secure your belongings in a locker.
 Lock your locker at all times, use the wallet lockers provided or leave your valuables at home.

 Lockers are for your use while you’re working out.
 Please take your belongings when you leave the facility.
 Locks will be cut off if you are not on the premises.

 Attention to personal hygiene is expected.

-Towel dry before you leave the shower area to avoid creating slippery floors (towel service is available at member services).
+Towel dry before you leave the shower area to avoid creating slippery floors (towel service is available for a fee at member services).
 Place used towels in the towel chute.

 Clean and proper attire is required, including shirts and running shoes in the weight and cardio rooms.